helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 To be able to work with functional locations, you start by creating two "categories" of functional locations:

-- Create ++one++ default functional location with not sub locations.
+- Create ++ one ++ default functional location with not sub locations.
 This functional location is used only as the standard location for objects when you create new objects.
 - Create the functional location hierarchies required for managing maintenance and service jobs in your company.

 ---